blackviking27/CTFs/TryHackMe/For Buisness Reason/For_buisness_reason_writeup.md

 ### FLAG2

 Now that we have the user, we can try for root.
-Running `id` command tells us that we are part of the lxd and running `lxc image list` we can list the images.
+Running `id` command tells us that we are part of the lxd group and by running `lxc image list` we can list the images.
 We can use the `lxd privesc` to get the root.
 Read about the privesc [here](https://www.hackingarticles.in/lxd-privilege-escalation/)

 Run the following commands on your own machine i.e youe attacking machine